ryanrodemoyer/git-evangelism/README.md

    * First set of commands for branches.
       * List all branches that exist in the repository (local and remote)
          `git branch --all`
+      * List all branches and filter the output via grep `git branch --all | grep -i "filtertext"`
       * Create a new branch and do nothing else.
          `git branch <branch-name>`
       * Switch to a different branch.